aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

       protocol: Protocol.HTTP,
       timeout: Duration.seconds(2), // min
       unhealthyThreshold: 2,
     },
     timeout: {
-      http: {
-        idle: Duration.seconds(5),
+      idle: cdk.Duration.seconds(5),
-        perRequest: Duration.seconds(5),
-      }
-    }
     },
     accessLog: appmesh.AccessLog.fromFilePath('/dev/stdout'),
+  }),
 });

 cdk.Tag.add(node, 'Environment', 'Dev');
 ```

-The listeners property can be left blank and added later with the `mesh.addListeners()` method.
-The `healthcheck` and `timeout` properties are optional but if specifying a listener, the `portMappings` must contain at least one property.
+A default httpListener is added when listener property is left blank.
+The `healthcheck` and `timeout` properties are optional but if specifying a listener, the `port` must be added.

 ## Adding a Route